From 2006 to 2019, average federal student loan interest rates were:

 For example, if you were paying 7% interest on a 15-year, $50,000 loan, you’d pay almost $10,000 in additional interest charges compared to a borrower taking out the same loan with a 5% interest rate.

-Rates on federal student loans for students headed to school this fall increased for the second year in a row on July 1, 2018.
-For students headed to school in the fall of 2018, rates on federal student loans will be:
+Rates on federal student loans taken out during the 2018-2019 academic year increased for the second year in a row on July 1, 2018.
+For students taking out loans through June 30, 2019, rates on federal student loans are:

 - 5.05% for undergraduates